jakubKuznik/Redis-traffic-simulator-and-latency-measurement/README.md

-The program will write 650 000 records of 9KB size to the Redis database that is running on the local-host All key values will be written on STDOUT separated by ';' these values are set as constant in redis-generate-value.c
+The program will write 650 000 records of 9KB size to the Redis database that is running on the local-host All key values will be written on STDOUT separated by ';' these values are set as constant in redis-generate-values.c

 ## Install library.